Establishing parameters feels good when it comes to eating because it gives us guidelines in attempts to simplify the chaos we have made of food.

 Don’t eat after 8.
 No carbs at night.
 Eat 6 meals a day.

-I am going to talk specifically about the latter today but ultimately know that no specific way of eating will conquer bad habits, stressed out choices, and restricting food (or overindulging) for lengths of time.
+I am going to talk specifically about the latter today but ultimately know that no specific way of eating will conquer bad habits, overindulging regularly or restricting food for lengths of time.

 Eating 6 meals a day is a modern way of eating.
 Back in the day (even 50 years ago) we never were given the advice to pack our Tupperware for the the day and time out our mid morning and afternoon snack whether we were hungry or not.